rkrux/bitcoincore_prnotes/31404-script-notes.md

  script commitment hash from the `scriptpath`.
  * TweakedPublicKey ~ (KeyPathPublicKey + ScriptsTreeMerkleRoot) % N
  * `scriptPubKey`: <OP_1> <OP_PUSHBYTES_32> <TWEAKED_PUBLIC_KEY>
+ * Note: The raw 32-byte public key is used, not its hash.
  * `OP_1` at the start signifies Taproot that requires custom handling, no need to manually add the script elements on the stack like done in P2PKH, P2SH.
  * The addresses start from `bc1p` and are 62 chars in length.